Which type of accounting is primarily concerned with providing in... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with providing information to help a for-profit business maximize equity?
+Which type of accounting is primarily concerned with providing information to external users, such as investors, when a company 'goes public' and its shares become available for purchase?

 A